MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-swift/lesson-1-deploying-the-related-business-rules.md

 manager: "anneta"
 ---
 # Lesson 1: Deploying the Related Business Rules
-[!INCLUDE[btsCoName](../../includes/btsconame-md.md)] [!INCLUDE[A4SWIFT_CurrentVersion_FirstRef](../../includes/a4swift-currentversion-firstref-md.md)] includes a program in the A4SWIFT Software Development Kit (SDK) called the Business Rule Engine (BRE) Deployment Utility.
+Microsoft [!INCLUDE[A4SWIFT_CurrentVersion_FirstRef](../../includes/a4swift-currentversion-firstref-md.md)] includes a program in the A4SWIFT Software Development Kit (SDK) called the Business Rule Engine (BRE) Deployment Utility.
 In this lesson, you use this utility to inspect an assembly for deployed schemas, determine the required rules, and deploy the necessary vocabularies and policies for each schema.

  You can also deploy rules by using the SWIFT Standards Release Guides (SRG) to identify the necessary rules and then use the Business Rule Composer tool to deploy the vocabularies and policies.